jeremy-shannon/jeremy-shannon.github.io/_posts/2016-12-16-udacity-artificial-intellgence-for-robotics-pt-3.md

 You can find my code for the exercises and projects in this course [here](https://github.com/jeremy-shannon/udacity-AI-for-robotics)

-In the interim, after completing this course I also took the (short) Linear Algebra Refresher, (sorter) Deep Learning, and began the (looooong) Intro to Computer Vision courses from Udacity.
+In the interim, after completing this course I also took the (short) Linear Algebra Refresher, (shorter) Deep Learning, and began the (looooong) Intro to Computer Vision courses from Udacity.
 It was good to get a little more practice with Python, an intro to Tensorflow, and a head start on some of the topics covered in the Self-Driving Car curriculum, but I'll save discussion on these topics for when they're covered in the nanodegree program.

 Until next time!